 join the fan club

 Become a fan of a fan.
-Unlike air con, fans don’t cool the air - they move it around – and use a whole lot less energy.
-Your ceiling fan blades should rotate anti-clockwise – it forces the air down, creating a wind chill effect that makes the air feel cooler.
-Now that’s cool!
+Unlike air con, fans don’t cool the air, they move it around and generally use a whole lot less energy as long as you invest in a fan that has a reasonable energy efficiency rating.

 line dry washing

 Don’t air out your dirty laundry.
 Air dry your clean stuff.
 Nothing beats free energy from the sun.
-Skip the dryer, grab the pegs and head to the clothes line.
-Just check the weather – we’ve all done the mad dash to the line when it starts raining!
+Skip the dryer, grab some pegs and head to the clothesline.
+Just check the weather, as we’ve all done the mad dash to the line when it starts raining.

 Ew.
 Mouldy leftovers at the back of the fridge?
 Liquefied lettuce at the bottom of the crisper?
-A jar with an expiry date – from two years ago?
-Spring means it’s time for that winter soup to go.
-Check and chuck old and unwanted food – and make a mental note not to buy more than you’re going to consume.
-You’ll lower energy consumption and your grocery bill.
+A jar with an expiry date from two years ago?
+The end of the year provides the perfect opportunity to let go of old food that's been chilling in the fridge.

 Check and chuck out all unwanted food and make a mental note not to buy more than you’re going to consume.
 You’ll lower the energy needed to power your fridge, as well as lowering your grocery bill.

 Don’t fall into the trap of thinking you'll only spend more money on your power bill during the colder winter months.
 Summer definitely has the potential to blow out your energy bill just as much, if not more than your winter bill if you're not smart with your energy consumption.